Skip to content

 Basic is funny, engaging and endlessly watchable.
 It was shot over 2 days in LA with a small crew and tiny budget.
 The production quality is fantastic and I really loved the aesthetics and the film’s soundtrack.
 All three actors were great but I was especially entranced by Mischak and Devantez’ performances.
 If you’re on the lookout for a relatable comedy, look no further than Basic.

 Basic was set to premiere at the 2020 SXSW Film Festival.
-It will be released online on 3/19 as part of the Shorts of the Week’s SXSW virtual fest.
+It will be released online on 3/19 as part of the Shorts of the Week’s SXSW virtual fest

 Update: You can watch Basic over on Vimeo!